 After our cards arrived, we assembled a jury of print and photography experts to rate the products, based on the following criteria:

 - Overall appeal and quality

 - Dynamic range

 - Quality of the type

-In our ratings, we gave the greatest weight to the print quality of the service's holiday photo cards.
+In our ratings, we gave the greatest weight to the print quality of the service's photo postcards.
 That's because what matters most is the look and feel of the card you'll be sending to friends, family and associates.
-We also took into consideration the cost of the cards and shipping.
+We also took the cost of the cards into consideration.